How to get rid of cavities at home? Well, those are small holes on the hard surface of a tooth.

 To undo the demineralization, you will need to brush your teeth thoroughly every day and floss.
 On top of that, you will need to add minerals back to your enamel to calcify and harden, making your tooth resistant to further decay.

-Prescription fluoride is best used for remineralization.
-It usually comes in the form of a gel that you apply after brushing your teeth.
+Regular use of hydroxyapatite is best used for protection and remineralization.
+It usually comes in the form of a liquid that you apply after brushing your teeth.

 The best way to find out is through an extensive dental examination.
 Regular check-ups and a conversation with a dentist will determine which treatments might be needed and which changes in oral hygiene and diet may help.

 The risk assessment will also determine how often visits to the dentist are needed.
 Brushing your teeth is one of the easiest and most effective ways to prevent tooth decay.

 Prolonged exposure of your teeth to coffee or tea, with the addition of sugar or milk, can increase the risk of new caries, including caries under the filling.

 Enjoy your coffee, but try to sip for 20 minutes or less, then rinse your mouth with water.
 A little water, along with other drinks, rinses the mouth and prevents the saliva from becoming too sweet.

 Our teeth have 5 sides and all of them need to be cleaned regularly.
 Even when we brush every day, we still only clean three sides.
 So, endlessly clean only half of the tooth surface.